 Most use hyaluronic acid

 gel, a natural substance found in the body.
 The end result is determined how the hyaluronic acid particles are linked together: different sized particles and densities are better for filling different areas of the face, and it’s common for injectors to mix and match product variants.
-Popular brands include Restylane, Teoxane, Teosyal, Perfectha, Belotero Balance and Juvederm.
+Popular brands include Restylane, Teoxane, Teosyal, Perfectha, Belotero Balance, Juvederm and Maili.
 There’s also the longer-lasting collagen stimulating dermal fillers

 made from polycaprolactone, calcium hydroxylapatite, polyalkylimide, polylactic acid or polymethyl-methacrylate microspheres (PMMA).
 These give a subtle, yet tangible result thanks to microscopic spheres suspended in a carrier gel—the gel is absorbed by the body but not before the spheres have jump-started collagen production where the gel has been inserted.
 At the time of writing, not all collagen stimulating fillers are FDA-approved.
 Popular brands include Ellanse